iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

 .. note::

-    If you want to run the IDS validator tool from a python script, you can do so by importing .............
-    The input arguments can be found in the :py:class:`documentation<ids_validator.validate.validate>`
+    If you want to run the IDS validator tool from a python script, you can do so by importing ``ids_validator.validate`` The input arguments can be found in the :py:class:`documentation<ids_validator.validate.validate>`